Get your card

 Cons

-- Limited Geographic Availability - primarily focused on US and Latin America initially
+- Limited Geographic Availability - new customer registration restricted to US and LATAM residents

 - Stablecoin-Only - no support for BTC, ETH, or other non-stablecoin cryptocurrencies